feluxe/very-hungry-pi/README.md

 ### Test the configuration

 In order to test *vhpi* I suggest setting up some dummy backup sources that point to some safe destinations.
 Maybe in the `/tmp` dir or so.
-Then just run the following command a couple of times and see if the destination gets filled with backups/snapshots:
+Then run the following command a couple of times and see if the destination gets filled with backups/snapshots:

  ```
  $ vhpi run